amirTwenty8/guestbuddy_api_functions/TESTING.md

 2. **updateEvent** - Update an existing event with table layout changes
 3. **deleteEvent** - Delete an event and all its subcollections
 4. **addGuest** - Add a guest to an event's guest list with summary updates
+5. **addMultipleGuests** - Add multiple guests from text input with draft support
+6. **saveGuestDraft** - Save a draft for multiple guests
+7. **clearGuestDraft** - Clear a saved draft for multiple guests
-5. **createAccount** - Create a new user account with Firebase Auth and Firestore data
+8. **createAccount** - Create a new user account with Firebase Auth and Firestore data

 ## Prerequisites